Buy Now!

 Remember the last played item when saving / loading (ZPL) Playlists

-Opening file / directory from the user interface clears the Playlist (otherwise append to the list)
+Opening file / folder from the user interface clears the Playlist (otherwise append to the list)

 Appending files into the Playlist plays the new track

-With the setting above set to Append files rather than clear the playlist, having this setting enable instructs Zoom Player to start playing the newly appended files.
+With the setting above set to Append files rather than clear the playlist, enabling this setting instructs Zoom Player to start playing the newly appended files instantly (instead of just queuing the files).

 Opening files externally (Command Line / Explorer) clears the Playlist (otherwise append)

-When opening files from external programs, this setting instructs Zoom Player to clear the playlist.
-When it is disabled, Zoom Player will append the files to the playlist.
+When opening files from external programs, this setting controls whether Zoom Player clears the playlist.
+When this setting is disabled, Zoom Player will append the files to the end of the playlist.

 When adding a file to the playlist, Zoom Player first checks if the file actually exists.
 This is a safety precaution, but under some conditions (certain network configurations), it may not be able to identify if the file exists properly.
 In such cases, you may want to disable the file check.
-Checking if a file exists also takes a bit of CPU time, something you would only notice when dealing with large playlists.
-Enabling this setting may mean slightly faster loading of playlist files.
+Checking if a file exists also takes a bit of processing time, something you would only notice when dealing with large playlists.
+Enabling this setting enables faster loading of large playlists.

-Continue to the next item on the Playlist when an invalid file is played (otherwise show error)
+Continue to the next Playlist item when an invalid file is played (otherwise show error)

 By default, Zoom Player will show an error dialog when it fails to load a media file.
-With this setting enabled, Zoom Player will skip the error message and try playing the next file in the play list.
+With this setting enabled, Zoom Player will skip the error message and try playing the next media in the playlist.

 Move the Playlist Editor display to follow the currently playing media file

-When enabled, Zoom Player will scroll the Playlist editor file listing to make sure the currently playing file is visible within the list.
+When enabled, Zoom Player will scroll the Playlist editor file listing to make sure the currently playing file is always visible.